ChristosGiok/Cantilever-beam-FEM/README.md

 Install the required libraries needed for this program with:
 [$ pip install -r requirements.txt]

-# How to use:
-Code detailed comments.
+#Detailed comments on how to use

 # Solved Example.
 #s,p,xp,w,E,b,d == 10,200,3,50,200000000000,0.02,0.06